-Franz: mac OS Client for Apache Kafka
+Franz: Mac and Windows Client for Apache Kafka

 1 Connections